 Her electro-experimental debut solo album Fullmoon was released in 2018.
 It was recorded unplugged, acoustically manipulating her horn against resonating surfaces.
 While appearing to sound electronically processed, she was then live-sampled by electronic pioneer Dino J.A.
 Deane.
 The album was voted #2 for Best Records of 2018 by Jazz Right Now and hailed as “spellbinding" on NPR.

-A 2019 album called Take the Neon Lights pays homage to New York City, especially in the video for "Brooklyn Machine," named from Allen Ginsberg's poem "My Sad Self" and directed and animated by Andrea Yasco.
-Other titles are named from poems that similarly evoke the city by literary icons Maya Angelou, and Jack Kerouac, with the title track of set to Langston Hughes’ "JukeBox Love Song."
+An album called Take the Neon Lights pays homage to New York City, especially in the video for "Brooklyn Machine," named from Allen Ginsberg's poem "My Sad Self" and directed and animated by Andrea Yasco.
+Other titles are named from poems that similarly evoke the city by literary icons Maya Angelou, and Jack Kerouac, with the title track set to Langston Hughes’ "JukeBox Love Song."
 Guest players include pianist James Carney, bassist Sam Minaie, and drummer Andrew Munsey.